What this is all about

 Our family has been in Manomet for hundreds of years and many relatives still live near the Point and the farms and homesteads that have been home to Andersons, Holmeses and Bartletts for centuries.
 The hearts of those of us who now live far away are still there and will be always.

 Our hearts, too, are with the brave and selfless men of March, 1928.
-They deserve to be officially recognized as heroes, 82 years on.
+They deserve to be officially recognized as heroes, nearly a century on.
 And they deserve a memorial marker with nicely manicured grass, a granite and wrought iron fence, a few flowers and a flagpole, maybe.